reactjs/react.dev/content/blog/2015-02-24-streamlining-react-elements.md

 ### Solution: Make Context Parent-Based Instead of Owner-Based

 The first thing we’re doing is warning you if you’re using the "owner" feature in a way that relies on it propagating through owners.
 Instead, we’re planning on propagating it through parents to its children.
 In almost all cases, this shouldn’t matter.
-In fact, parent-based contexts is simply a superset.
+In fact, parent-based contexts is a superset.

 ### Solution: Remove the Semantic Implications of Owner